How to Get From San Cristobal de las Casas to Palenque

 PS: If you've recently travelled this route, share your experience with fellow travellers and help us improve this post.
 Thanks for helping out our travel community!

-The distance from San Cristobal de las Casas to Palenque is 220 kilometre (137 miles).
+The distance from San Cristobal De Las Casas to Palenque is 220 km.